hcitang/hci-reading-group/index.md

 * Postponed - Terrance - Saelyne Yang, Changyoon Lee, Hijung Valentina Shin, and Juho Kim.
 2020.
 Snapstream: Snapshot-based Interaction in Live Streaming for Visual Art.
 In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI ’20).
 Association for Computing Machinery, New York, NY, USA, 1–12.
 DOI:https://doi.org/10.1145/3313831.3376390

 ## Previous Papers

+* June 3 - Yaxi - Minsuk Chang, Anh Truong, Oliver Wang, Maneesh Agrawala, and Juho Kim.
+2019.
+How to Design Voice Based Navigation for How-To Videos.
+In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems (CHI ’19).
+Association for Computing Machinery, New York, NY, USA, Paper 701, 1–11.
+DOI:https://doi.org/10.1145/3290605.3300931

 * May 27 - Karthik - Ryo Suzuki, Hooman Hedayati, Clement Zheng, James L. Bohn, Daniel Szafir, Ellen Yi-Luen Do, Mark D. Gross, and Daniel Leithinger.
 2020.
 RoomShift: Room-scale Dynamic Haptics for VR with Furniture-moving Swarm Robots.
 In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI ’20).
 Association for Computing Machinery, New York, NY, USA, 1–11.
 DOI:https://doi.org/10.1145/3313831.3376523